 Source: adapted from Janelle, D.G.
 (1968) “Central Place Development in a Time-space Framework”, The Professional Geographer, Vol. 20, pp. 5-10.
 Data for 2000 and 2010 based on expedia.com direct scheduled flights.

-From the mid 20th century the development of highways and then air transportation systems reduced travel times to 100 minutes between London and Edinburgh and to 70 minutes between New York and Boston.
+From the mid 20th century, the development of highways and air transportation systems reduced travel times to 100 minutes between London and Edinburgh and 70 minutes between New York and Boston.
 By 2010, scheduled flight times between New York and Boston remained unchanged mostly because of airport capacity issues.
 However, scheduled flight times between London and Edinburgh improved by 10 minutes, leaving a travel difference of only 10 minutes between both city pairs even if London-Edinburgh is 200 km further than New York – Boston.
 It is unlikely that these figures will change unless of major improvement in air traffic control and airport operations.
 Contemporary space/time convergence dominantly takes place at a global level and is mainly derived from intermodal improvements instead of modal speed improvements.